frozencemetery/libtyranny/README.md

 can be readily traversed.
 The base type is string (`char *`) since, due to YAML's bare words, there's no way to determine whether a scalar "should be" a string, number, boolean, etc..

+Everything is expected to work pretty much as expected, with the exception of tags and anchors.
+Tags and anchors aren't supported because I have yet to see them used at all (let alone reasonably) in the wild... and also because I got bored and wanted to do something else.
+Patches for this are permissible.